-The existing conditions are as the current conditions at Tacoma Harbor and any changes expected to occur before the project base year, when any proposed improvements are operational.
-This section summarizes the existing conditions at Tacoma Harbor through discussion of the Port's hinterland, historical trade, facilities in the study area, throughput container capacity, current container services operating at Blair Waterway, and the fleet of vessels calling Blair Waterway.
-The analysis uses data from 2013 through 2017 to establish existing condition operating assumptions1.
+The existing conditions are defined as the current conditions at Tacoma Harbor and any changes expected to occur before the project base year, when proposed improvements are operational.
+This section summarizes Tacoma Harbor's existing conditions through discussion of the Port's hinterland, historical trade, facilities in the study area, throughput container capacity, current container services operating at Blair Waterway, and the fleet of vessels calling Blair Waterway.
+The most recent available data at the time of analysis was used to establish existing condition operating assumptions1.
+Where possible, more recent data is presented to asses the validity of the analysis.